ssabug/choppah/README.md

 **Paste** pastes the clipboard content into current pattern.If no copy was done, it is an empty pattern.

+**NOTE :** Theres a bug on pattern/sequence/mode selection; sometimes the button doesnt change the value.The workaround is to click on the combobox (not on the arrow) then reclick here again,then you can change values with Up/Down keys.

 ## Requirements
 JUCE Version 7.0.7